clay-wangzhi/ansible-collection-devops/README.md

 Install this collection locally:

-    ansible-galaxy collection install git+https://github.com/clay-wangzhi/ansible-collection-devops.git -p ./collections
+    ansible-galaxy collection install clay_wangzhi.devops

 Then you can use the roles from the collection in your playbooks:

     ---
-    - hosts: all
+    - hosts: test

       collections:
         - clay_wangzhi.devops

       roles:
-        - zookeeper
+        - sysinit

-        - kafka
+> If you want to be more explicit, you can use the fully-qualified role name when referring to a role in this collection, like `clay_wangzhi.devops.sysinit` instead of just `sysinit`.
+This could be helpful if, for example, you maintain a separate `sysinit` role in another place on your local workstation.
-        - role: k8s_manifests
+>
-          vars:
+> ```
-            k8s_manifests_base_dir: ''
+> ---
-            k8s_manifests:
+> - hosts: test
-              - monitoring/prometheus
+>
-              - dir: docker-registry
+>   roles:
-                namespace: registry
+>     - clay_wangzhi.devops.sysinit

-> If you want to be more explicit, you can use the fully-qualified role name when referring to a role in this collection, like `geerlingguy.k8s.kubernetes` instead of just `kubernetes`.
-This could be helpful if, for example, you maintain a separate `kubernetes` role in another place on your local workstation.
+> ```

 ### Pushing a new version